 Numerous scientific applications and visualization packages are using the OpenGL API (OpenDX, VTK, or Paraview for instance).
 The success of Chromium and WireGL shows a need to support native OpenGL applications in binary mode (without source code modification).
 We developed an OpenGL wrapper library along the scheme used by WireGL: using a shared library mechanism, we only capture the calls to the 'glSwapBuffer' function and add a pixel readback step.
 The captured pixels are then streamed to SAGE.
 This is an efficient and extremely easy mode to port native OpenGL applications to SAGE.
-The performance is sufficient to run a 1280x1024 resolution application at an interactive frame rate.
-The new generation of PCI-express graphics card will even increase the performance several times.
+The performance is sufficient to run a 1280x1024 resolution application at an interactive frame rate, and let users share the content of any OpenGL-based application without any modifications.